gwu-libraries/scholarspace-hyrax/README.md

 ## Development tips

-- The base image for the `app-server` image is derived from Ubuntu 20.
-When mapping the container to the external volume `opt/scholarspace`, which includes the project gems, I encountered a problem with the [ffi](https://github.com/ffi/ffi) gem, which depends on system C components, because my host machine was running Ubuntu 18.
-I resolved the issue by upgrading the host machine to Ubuntu 20 and reinstalling the project gems with `bundle install`.
 - To facilitate recreating the entire app & environment from scratch (fresh install), you could use a script like the following:
 ```
 #!/bin/bash